Key Takeaway

 What Is Ozempic?

 Ozempic is a brand-name injectable containing semaglutide, a GLP-1 receptor agonist.
-It is FDA-approved for type 2 diabetes but is widely prescribed off-label for weight management due to its potent appetite-suppressing and metabolic effects.
-It is administered once weekly via a prefilled multi-dose pen.
+It's FDA-approved for type 2 diabetes but is widely prescribed off-label for weight management due to its potent appetite-suppressing and metabolic effects.
+It's administered once weekly via a prefilled multi-dose pen.

-Ozempic contains the same active ingredient as Wegovy but at a lower maximum dose (2.0 mg vs. 2.4 mg).
+Ozempic contains compounded formulations of the active ingredient as Wegovy but at a lower maximum dose (2.0 mg vs. 2.4 mg).
 For many patients, Ozempic still produces meaningful weight loss, and availability or insurance considerations sometimes make it the more practical choice.

 How Ozempic Helps Nurses Lose Weight